 - example of creative work (e.g. a photograph or excerpt)

 - 150-word bio

-Please submit your proposal via the form on https://mlcsconnections.wordpress.com/ by the submission deadline above.
-If you have any questions, feel free to contact firstname.lastname@example.org.
-Notifications will be sent by the date listed above.
+Please submit your proposal via google form by the submission deadline above.
+If you have any questions, feel free to contact firstname.lastname@example.org or our conference website.
 Acceptance will be based on content quality, originality, and academic significance.

 The University of Alberta respectfully acknowledges that we are located on Treaty 6 territory, a traditional gathering place for diverse Indigenous peoples including the Cree, Blackfoot, Metis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuit, and many others whose histories, languages, and cultures continue to influence our vibrant community.